dharin/follow/README.md

-follow
+Follow
 ======

-This application helps users to sign in and sign up with following other user.
+This application helps users to sign in and sign up with Following other user.
 Also creates Microposts.